Culture of France: Problem in defining "French" culture

-Cultural imperialism
+Cultural influence abroad

 Ethnographic museums such as the Musée du Quai Branly – Jacques Chirac have been criticized for the political role they play in France.

-French culture, language, and education have been mobilized to further French imperial interests.
-The concept of mission civilisatrice or 'civilizing mission' figured into France's politique indigène throughout its colonies, with its goal fluctuating between assimilation and association of colonial subjects with French culture.

-Aspects of French cultural imperialism—as embodied in the Organisation internationale de la Francophonie or Françafrique—have endured beyond the decolonization period.
+French culture, language, and education have been mobilized to further French imperial interests up to the mid-20th century The concept of mission civilisatrice or 'civilizing mission' figured in France's politique indigène throughout its colonies, with its goal fluctuating between assimilation and association of colonial subjects with French culture.
+Aspects of French cultural influence—as embodied in the Organisation internationale de la Francophonie or Françafrique—have endured beyond the decolonization period.

-Transformations in French ethnographic museums since the early 2000s have provoked criticisms of their alleged political role: reconciling increasing ethnic diversity among the nation's population within its republican model of assimilation, and even homogeneity.
-The criticisms have also included allegations of an erasure of France's colonial past as well as an erasure of the history of the collections.
+Transformations in French ethnographic museums since the early 2000s have been met with criticism of their alleged political role: reconciling increasing ethnic diversity among the nation's population within its republican model of assimilation, and even homogeneity.
+These criticisms have also included allegations of an erasure of France's colonial past as well as an erasure of the history of the collections.